 The U3A will provide induction training to committee members and group convenors to help them understand their responsibilities when handling personal data.

-Committee Members and group convenors should keep all data secure, by taking sensible precautions and following the guidelines below.
+Committee members and group convenors should keep all data secure, by taking sensible precautions and following the guidelines below.

 Strong passwords must be used and they should never be shared.